Is It Truly Necessary To Vote? Does My Vote Even Make a Difference?

 • Educate those who have records with misdemeanors and no felony conviction(s) that they are eligible to register to vote.
 Those who have served their full term and are no longer on parole are also eligible.
 You can also partner with Sheriffs, Police Chiefs and Community Leaders to register individuals in this population (inside and outside of jail).

-The intent of this article is to raise the awareness and empower people to get off of the sidelines and out of the place of complacency.
+The intent of this article is to raise awareness and empower people to get off the sidelines and out of the place of complacency.
 There is a lot of work that needs to be done and it requires the full participation of every citizen of this great country.
-Those who fail to learn the lessons from the past, will repeat the lessons again.
+Those who fail to learn the lessons from the past will repeat the lessons again.
 Motivate yourself and others to not only ready and aspire to want change, but be about the change by taking action today.
+Anyway, it’s been a difficult year in my opinion and I wish everybody lots of wisdom and good health in the New Year!